TimoFreiberg/arch-linux-installation-guide/README.md

 `pacman -Syu neovim fish amd-ucode`

+Only if you're using fish and want to alias vim to nvim:
 `abbr vim nvim`

 *If you're not using an AMD cpu, don't install `amd-ucode` but something for your CPU*